convox/convox/docs/integrations/monitoring/datadog.md

 - name: DD_CONTAINER_EXCLUDE
   value: "name:datadog-agent"
 ```
-to remove extra noise from the DataDog Agent itself.
+to remove extra noise from the Datadog Agent itself.

 ## Create the Daemonset